StevenTammen/bibledocs.org/content/about-the-site.md

 Note that money is not the only way we can assist one another.
 I can help people set up ministry websites, for example.
 A contact of mine has helped another with some rehabilitation exercises based upon his experience as a personal trainer.
 And so on.

-I personally maintain an [address book](/address-book) for the purpose of connecting believers I know with one another based on need and interest.
-If there is specific expertise you have that you are interested in sharing with the Body of Christ, you can email me ([steven@bibledocs.org](mailto:steven@bibledocs.org)) and I will make sure to add it specifically (and list your contact information publicly, if you so request -- I keep this address book anonymous by default).
+I personally maintain a private address book containing the names, expertise/background and/or interests, and contact info for various people who are readers or contacts of this ministry.
+This (not publicly visible) address book serves as the basis for the [contact network](/contact-network) associated with this ministry, through which I may be able to connect believers I know with one another based on need and interest.
+If there is specific expertise/background and/or interests you have that you are interested in sharing with the Body of Christ, you can email me ([steven@bibledocs.org](mailto:steven@bibledocs.org)) and I will make sure to take note of it and send people your way as appropriate.

 ## Backend